Roosevelt Boulevard (Philadelphia)

-Roosevelt Boulevard, officially named the Theodore Roosevelt Memorial Boulevard and often referred to, chiefly by local Philadelphians, simply as "the Boulevard," is a major traffic artery through North and Northeast Philadelphia.
-The road begins at Interstate 76 (Schuylkill Expressway) in Fairmount Park, running as a freeway also known as the Roosevelt Boulevard Extension or the Roosevelt Expressway through North Philadelphia, then transitioning into a twelve-lane divided highway that forms the spine of Northeast Philadelphia to its end at the city line.
+Roosevelt Boulevard, officially named the Theodore Roosevelt Memorial Boulevard and locally known as "the Boulevard", is a major traffic artery through North and Northeast Philadelphia.
+The road begins at Interstate 76 in Fairmount Park, running as a freeway also known as the Roosevelt Boulevard Extension or the Roosevelt Expressway through North Philadelphia, then transitioning into a twelve-lane boulevard that forms the spine of Northeast Philadelphia to its end at the city line.

-Historically, Roosevelt Boulevard is a part of the Lincoln Highway, the first road across America, which ran for 3389 mi from Times Square in New York City to Lincoln Park on the Pacific Ocean in San Francisco, California.
+Roosevelt Boulevard is part of the Lincoln Highway, the first road across America, which ran for 3389 mi from Times Square in New York City to Lincoln Park on the Pacific Ocean in San Francisco.

-Today, Roosevelt Boulevard is designated as US 1.
+Roosevelt Boulevard is designated as US 1.
 Portions are concurrent with US 13 (between Hunting Park Avenue and Robbins Street) and Pennsylvania Route 63 (between Red Lion and Woodhaven Roads).

-The road is notorious for two intersections which have been designated the second and third most dangerous intersections in the country by State Farm Insurance, at Red Lion Road and Grant Avenue respectively.
+The road is notorious for two intersections, which have been designated the second and third-most dangerous intersections in the nation by State Farm, at Red Lion Road and Grant Avenue, respectively.
 The dangerous reputation of the road led to installation of the first red light cameras in Philadelphia in 2004.
 The road has been the scene of numerous pedestrian casualties and studies are underway to allow pedestrian traffic to be separated from vehicular traffic.

 Route description

 Roosevelt Expressway

-The Roosevelt Boulevard Extension, also known as the Roosevelt Expressway, begins at Interstate 76 (Schuylkill Expressway) in Fairmount Park adjacent to the Philadelphia city line, as an expressway also known as the Roosevelt Boulevard Expressway U.S. Route 1.
+The Roosevelt Boulevard Extension, also known as the Roosevelt Expressway, begins at Interstate 76 in Fairmount Park adjacent to the Philadelphia city line, as an expressway, also known as the Roosevelt Boulevard Expressway U.S. Route 1.
 It crosses the Schuylkill River via the Twin Bridges and runs eastward through the neighborhoods of East Falls and Hunting Park.
 The Roosevelt Expressway interchanges with Broad Street (Pennsylvania Route 611) and ends at an interchange with US 13 (Roosevelt Boulevard), at which point US 1 merges onto the Roosevelt Boulevard and continues northeast along with US 13.